top of page

 17. Triceps Brachii (long head)

-In the previous blog we talked about the interplay of the five joints (three osseous and two physiological articulations) of the shoulder.
+In the previous article, we discussed the interplay of the shoulder's five joints (three osseous and two physiological articulations).
 These are the glenohumeral joint, acromioclavicular joint, sternoclavicular joint, scapulothoracic joint and subacromial joint.

 • Good scapulohumeral rhythm is essential for optimal shoulder function.
 (3)

-• Without this smooth rhythm a full resolution of a shoulder injuries is often in question.
+• A full resolution of shoulder injuries is often questioned without this smooth rhythm.

-Problems occur when one of the 17 muscles that attach to the scapulae (or their fascial connections) become restricted, injured, or even fatigued.
-Clinically there is an anacronym for injuries that arise from or are exacerbated by, abnormal motion patterns.
-The acronym is “SICK” Scapula Syndrome.
+Issues arise when the 17 muscles connected to the scapulae (or their fascial links) become constrained, injured, or exhausted.
+In a clinical setting, there's an acronym for injuries that stem from or are worsened by abnormal motion patterns.
+It's called "SICK" Scapula Syndrome.
 (4)

-The acronym “SICK” refers to Scapular malposition, Inferior medial scapular border prominence, Coracoid pain and malposition, and DysKinesis of scapular movement.
-The most common symptoms of a “SICK” scapulae are:
+The acronym "SICK" stands for Scapular malposition, Inferior medial scapular border prominence, Coracoid pain and malposition, and DysKinesis of scapular movement.
+The most frequently observed symptoms of a "SICK" scapulae include:

 • Anterior shoulder pain (most common symptom).